RedisLabs/redislabs-docs/content/modules/redisgears/installing-redisgears.md

 This list can be different or more extensive in newer versions.
     {{< /note >}}

-1. From the CLI of a node or of a client that is connected to the database, check that the requirements were imported successfully with: `redis-cli RG.PYDUMPREQ`
+1. From the CLI of a node or of a client that is connected to the database, check that the requirements were imported successfully with: `redis-cli RG.PYDUMPREQS`

     To connect to the database from a client, run: `redis-cli -h <FQDN_of_node> -p <host> [-a <password>]`